usfomicshub/usfomicshub.github.io/Cluster_Computing/index.md

 ## Available Software and Tools
 ***

 USF Research Computing maintains the High-Performance Computing (HPC) hardware and resources available to all USF Researchers.
-They have gone above and beyond to provide installations of USF Genomics software-requests on both CIRCE and RRA clusters.
+They have provided installations of many USF Genomics software-requests on both CIRCE and RRA clusters.
 Their list of available software and any documentation can be found [here](https://wiki.rc.usf.edu/index.php/Applications).
 A more updated list of pending and recently-completed installs can be found [here](https://wiki.rc.usf.edu/index.php/Apps_Queue), though most of these have not yet been documented due to the bulk of requests.

-To relieve some of the Genomics-software installation- and documentation-burden from RC, the Hub (with guidance from RC) has established an independently-maintained repository on RRA of mostly omics-related software available for all RRA account-holders.
+To relieve some of the Genomics-software installation- and documentation-burden from RC, the Hub has established an independently-maintained repository on RRA of mostly omics-related software available for all RRA account-holders.

 ### Anaconda3 environments